Zaragoza Safety Guide

 Insurance

-Travel/health insurance is not legally required but is HIGHLY RECOMMENDED for all non-EU travelers to cover any medical costs and repatriation.
+Travel insurance is not legally required but is strongly recommended for non-EU visitors to cover private clinic costs.

 Healthcare Tips